OfficeDev/teams-toolkit/templates/js/m365-message-extension/README.md

 |`teamsapp.yml`|This is the main Teams Toolkit project file.
 The project file defines two primary things:  Properties and configuration Stage definitions. |
 |`teamsapp.local.yml`|This overrides `teamsapp.yml` with actions that enable local execution and debugging.|

-## Extend the Basic Bot template
+## Extend the template

-Following documentation will help you to extend the Basic Tab template.
+Following documentation will help you to extend the template.

 - [Add or manage the environment](https://learn.microsoft.com/microsoftteams/platform/toolkit/teamsfx-multi-env)
 - [Create multi-capability app](https://learn.microsoft.com/microsoftteams/platform/toolkit/add-capability)